 Raechel is a creative producer and community events organizer.
-She previously served as the graduate programs coordinator for the Department of Social & Cultural Analysis at NYU, and earned her Master’s degree from the NYU Gallatin School of Individualized Study where she studied the poetics and politics of documentary and everyday life.
+She previously served as the graduate programs coordinator for the Department of Social & Cultural Analysis at NYU and earned her Master’s degree from the NYU Gallatin School of Individualized Study where she studied the poetics and politics of documentary and everyday life.
 Her first documentary film, Town by the Water (2016), premiered at the Minneapolis St. Paul International Film Festival.
-Raechel has nearly 10 years of experience working in higher education and has focused on building multidisciplinary partnerships, multimedia projects, and innovative communications as a way of increasing collaboration .
+Raechel has years of experience developing higher education programs and has focused on solutions-based projects, multidisciplinary partnerships, and strategic communications as a way of increasing collaboration.